HammerheadFistpunch/GTP_Port/CHUNK_MANIFEST.md

-# Documentation Checkpoint — 2026-07-15
+# Owner Maintenance Documentation

-This package updates the active project documentation after the unified Content Entries migration, Portfolio bento work, Tina archive controls, legacy cleanup, React runtime hotfix, and Chunk 5 Homepage section-link work.

-It also records the current pause point:

-- The site is operational and ready for real content.
-- Journal topic chips are display-only today.
-- Static Astro topic routes derived from `primaryTopic` are the recommended next feature when development resumes.
-- No backend or database is required for that feature.
+This consolidated documentation package adds a repository-specific maintenance manual and includes the latest active project documents.
+It supersedes the earlier `GTP_Port_Documentation_Checkpoint_2026-07-15.zip`; you do not need to apply both documentation packages.

+## Added

+- `SITE_MAINTENANCE_GUIDE.md`

-## Replace these files
+## Replaced

 - `README.md`
 - `NEXT_STEPS.md`